gaurav13020/video_encoding_cmpe275/Worker/README.md

 - `video_processing.proto`: Defines the gRPC service (`VideoProcessingService`) and the message structures used for communication between the Master (test client) and the Worker.

 - `setup_env.sh`: A convenience script to set up a Python virtual environment, install dependencies, and compile _only_ the `video_processing.proto` file.

+- `test_health_check.py`: A tool that simulates a master node monitoring the health of worker nodes using the CheckHealth RPC.

+- `healthCheck.md`: Detailed documentation about the worker health check system, including guidance for master node implementation.

 ## Setup and Installation